 Welcome to our governing body.
 We are delighted that you have agreed to be a school governor.
-We hope that you will enjoy working with us to help the school to provide the best possible opportunities for our pupils.
+We hope that you will enjoy working with us to help our schools provide the best possible opportunities for our pupils.

-This pack has been put together by governors and we hope it will give you useful guidance in the early stages of your governorship and help you to become, and to feel, part of our team.
+This pack has been put together by governors.
+We hope it will give you useful guidance in the early stages of your governorship and help you feel part of our team.